syncfusion-content/wpf-docs/wpf/DockingManager/Pattern-and-Practices.md

 9. Add a region to the shell.

-After creating View for the Module, register the view as Module using the following code.
+After creating View for the Module, register the view as Module using the following code example.

 {% highlight c# %}
 public class DockingModule : IModule